About Us

 Our Eggs:

-A community member down the road is sharing his farm fresh eggs laid by happy hens to any CSA members who wish to enjoy them.
+My friend and neighbor down the road is sharing his farm fresh eggs laid by happy hens to any CSA members who wish to enjoy them.
 The Hens are raised free range organic(though not certified) and fed only top-quality free choice grains.
 The are comprised of three heritage breeds, Golden Laced Wyandotte, Americana and Isa Brown.

 NO pesticides, NO insecticides on the chickens or pasture and NO antibiotics, and non-GMO!